apnadkarni/blt/man/vector.rst

   **pending**
    Returns "1" if a client notification is pending, and "0" otherwise.

-*vecName* **offset** ?\ *value*\ ?
+*vecName* **offset** ?\ *count*\ ?

-  Shifts the indices of the vector by the amount specified by *value*.
+  Offsets the indices of the vector by the amount specified by *count*.
-  *Value* is an integer number.
-If no *value* argument is given, the current offset is returned.
+  *Count* is an integer number.
+For example if *count* is "-5", the index of the first point in the vector is "-5".
+If no *count* argument is given, the current offset is returned.

 *vecName* **populate** *destName* ?\ *density*\ ?

   Creates a vector *destName* which is a superset of *vecName*.  *DestName* will include all the points of *vecName*, in addition the interval between each of the original points will contain a *density* number of new points, whose values are evenly distributed between the original points values.
 This is useful for generating abscissas to be interpolated along a spline.

 *vecName* **print** *fmtString* ?\ *switches* ... ?